dieuroi/dieuroi.github.io/index.md

 ## About Me

-I am an associate professor at [School of Information Technology & Management, University of International Business and Economics](http://it.uibe.edu.cn/), Beijing, where I work on Agent, AI for Social Science, etc. Before that, I did my PhD and Master at school of Software, [Tsinghua University](https://www.tsinghua.edu.cn/), where I was supervised by Prof. [Zheng Qin](https://www.thss.tsinghua.edu.cn/en/faculty/zhengqin.htm).
+I am an associate professor at [School of Artificial Intelligence and Data Science, University of International Business and Economics](http://it.uibe.edu.cn/), Beijing, where I work on Agent, AI for Social Science, etc. Before that, I did my PhD and Master at school of Software, [Tsinghua University](https://www.tsinghua.edu.cn/), where I was supervised by Prof. [Zheng Qin](https://www.thss.tsinghua.edu.cn/en/faculty/zhengqin.htm).
 I did my bachelor at school of information science and technology, [Southwest Jiaotong University](https://www.swjtu.edu.cn/).
 In the course of my research, I am delighted to cooperated with Prof. [Junchi Yan](https://thinklab.sjtu.edu.cn/), and Prof. [Xu Chen](https://hub.baai.ac.cn/users/31959).

 ## Research